esn89/jenkins-ha-https/README.md

 First the networking stack (foundation) needs to be laid out, this includes a VPC, some gateways, subnets, elastic IPs, routing tables and routes.

-`sceptre create prod/vpc.yaml`
+`sceptre create prod/vpc`

-Next comes the IAM Roles and InstanceProfiles as your Jenkins needs access to set a parameter in SSM.
+Second comes the IAM Roles and InstanceProfiles as your Jenkins needs access to set a parameter in SSM.

+`sceptre create prod/iamroles`

+Third, is the security groups.
+This will create security groups for your Jenkins' instance, EFS, and Elastic Loadbalancer.

+`sceptre --var "jenkins_allowed_ip=123.123.123.123/32" create prod/securitygroups`

+The var "jenkins_allowed_ip" is optional.
+It denotes the specific IP address, or range to which you want your ELB to opened to in terms of access.
+I prefer to only open it to the IP address of my home since that is where I use my personal Jenkins for my own projects.

+By default, if you do not pass it anything, it is `0.0.0.0/0` which open to the world.

+`sceptre create prod/securitygroups`

 Finally, the application stack (Jenkins) is ready to be deployed.
 This includes Jenkins in an AutoScaling Group of 1, launch configuration, elastic load balancer, an elastic file system (for a persistent $JENKINS_HOME across restarts and terminations) and some security groups.